 "For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all."

 So to those of you who are convinced that you must keep the Sabbath -- Torah-observant Jews and legalistic Christians -- what about the other 612 mitzvoth?
 Do you faithfully observe every single one of them as well?
 If you do not, you are a hypocrite, and you are doomed by your own legalism.
 Let me also add that if we could keep the entire Law, and save ourselves through our own good works, then as Paul also wrote to the Galatians, we have nullified the Sacrifice of Christ, and He died in vain:

 "I do not frustrate the grace of God: for if righteousness come by the law, then Christ is dead in vain."

 Galatians 2:21, KJV

 The reason why Jesus was able to do the things which He did on the Sabbath day, is because He was free from the letter of the Law; and so are we when we believe in Him, and accept His Atonement for our sins.
-It is just that simple.
-We simply cannot be saved through our observance of any part of the Old Testament Mosaic Law, including the observance of the Sabbath; because if we could, that would be depending upon ourselves, instead of upon the Sacrifice of Christ.
+It is actually just that simple.
+We simply cannot be saved through our observance of any part of the Old Testament Mosaic Law -- that is, the Torah -- and that includes the observance of the Sabbath; because if we could, that would be depending upon ourselves, instead of upon the Sacrifice of Christ.
 Allow me to share with you a few more important Scriptures on this subject, as they make this very clear to those who have eyes to see, and ears to hear: